contents

 summary

-Rozalie Hirs’ arbre généalogique (2011) is her first major work for lyrical soprano and large ensemble, expanding her exploration of harmony, timbre, and form through poetry and song.
+Rozalie Hirs’ arbre généalogique (2011) for lyrical soprano and large ensemble expands her exploration of harmony, timbre, and form through poetry and song.
 Setting her own poem ‘Stamboom’ (“family tree”) — in Henri Deluy’s French translation — Hirs creates a meditative sound world where ancestry and memory unfold through music.
 The soprano and bass lines, simple yet shifting in intervallic relation, generate evolving harmonies through frequency modulation, gradually transforming the ensemble’s colour and texture.
 Electronic sounds, derived from the same frequency structures as the acoustic writing, subtly refract and enrich the sound, weaving voice, ensemble, and electronics into a unified sonic family tree.
+The work is featured on Hirs’ album Rosehart (2025).

 listen